Ideal polyhedron

 In three-dimensional hyperbolic geometry, an ideal polyhedron is a convex polyhedron all of whose vertices are ideal points, points "at infinity" rather than interior to three-dimensional hyperbolic space.
 It can be defined as the convex hull of a finite set of ideal points.
 An ideal polyhedron has ideal polygons as its faces, meeting along lines of the hyperbolic space.

 The Platonic solids and Archimedean solids have ideal versions, with the same combinatorial structure as their more familiar Euclidean versions.
 Several uniform hyperbolic honeycombs divide hyperbolic space into cells of these shapes, much like the familiar division of Euclidean space into cubes.
 However, not all polyhedra can be represented as ideal polyhedra – a polyhedron can be ideal only when it can be represented in Euclidean geometry with all its vertices on a circumscribed sphere.
-Using linear programming, it is possible to test whether a given polyhedron has an ideal version, in polynomial time.
+Using linear programming, it is possible to test whether a polyhedron has an ideal version, in polynomial time.

 Every two ideal polyhedra with the same number of vertices have the same surface area, and it is possible to calculate the volume of an ideal polyhedron using the Lobachevsky function.
 The surface of an ideal polyhedron forms a hyperbolic manifold, topologically equivalent to a punctured sphere, and every such manifold forms the surface of a unique ideal polyhedron.

 Examples and counterexamples

 An ideal polyhedron can be constructed as the convex hull of a finite set of ideal points of hyperbolic space, whenever the points do not all lie on a single plane.
 The resulting shape is the intersection of all closed half-spaces that have the given ideal points as limit points.
 Alternatively, any Euclidean convex polyhedron that has a circumscribed sphere can be reinterpreted as an ideal polyhedron by interpreting the interior of the sphere as a Klein model for hyperbolic space.
-In the Klein model, every Euclidean polyhedron enclosed by the sphere represents a hyperbolic polyhedron, and every Euclidean polyhedron with its vertices on the sphere represents an ideal hyperbolic polyhedron.
+In the Klein model, every Euclidean polyhedron enclosed by the sphere represents a hyperbolic polyhedron, and every Euclidean polyhedron with its vertices on the sphere represents an ideal polyhedron.

 Every isogonal convex polyhedron (one with symmetries taking every vertex to every other vertex) can be represented as an ideal polyhedron, in a way that respects its symmetries, because it has a circumscribed sphere centered at the center of symmetry of the polyhedron.
 In particular, this implies that the Platonic solids and the Archimedean solids all have ideal forms.
 However, another highly symmetric class of polyhedra, the Catalan solids, do not all have ideal forms.
 The Catalan solids are the dual polyhedra to the Archimedean solids, and have symmetries taking any face to any other face.
 Catalan solids that cannot be ideal include the rhombic dodecahedron and the triakis tetrahedron.

 Removing certain triples of vertices from the triakis tetrahedron separates the remaining vertices into multiple connected components.
 When no such three-vertex separation exists, a polyhedron is said to be 4-connected.
 Every 4-connected polyhedron has a representation as an ideal polyhedron; for instance this is true of the tetrakis hexahedron, another Catalan solid.